smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "audio_col" : sets the name of the column containing the audio path. (default: "audio_path")
+- "audio_col": sets the name of the column containing the audio path. (default: "audio_path")
-- "text_col" : sets the name of the column containing the audio script. (default : "text")
+- "text_col": sets the name of the column containing the audio script. (default: "text")
-- "batch_size" : the size of the dataset bundle read during a single train. (default : 16)
+- "batch_size": the size of the dataset bundle read during a single train. (default: 16)
-- "epochs" : sets how many times the dataset is trained in total. (default : 5)
+- "epochs": sets how many times the dataset is trained in total. (default: 5)
-- "learning_rate" : the learning rate of the model. (default : 0.0001)
+- "learning_rate": the learning rate of the model. (default: 0.0001)
-- "overwrite" : overwrite if a model with the same name exists.
+- "overwrite": overwrite if a model with the same name exists.
 If True, the existing model is overwritten with the new model (default: False)

 __BUILD MODEL Example__